Exercising Consumer Choice at the Grocery Store

 Founder and CEO Elizabeth Stein whipped up some baked goods to attract potential clients to her booth at a triathlon event for her health counseling services.
 However, it quickly became clear that the baked goods — made from superfoods like quinoa, hemp, chia seeds and coconut oil — were destined to be the main event.
 With ingredients that are gluten-free, vegan, non-GMO, and organic, Purely Elizabeth granola, energy bars and other products strike the perfect balance of delicious and nutritious.

-It was in his mother’s kitchen where Ian and his co-founder Samantha prototyped their first batch of gluten-free cookies and fell in love in the process.
+It was in his mother’s kitchen where Ian and his co-founder Samantha prototyped their first batch of gluten-free cookies like the ones you get in a Christmas cookie gift box and fell in love in the process.
 The batch sold out at a local farmers market, and the rest is history.
 Not only are Emmy’s Organics cookies organic and non-GMO, they are produced in a wind- and solar-powered building.
 While the cookies are no longer baked in Ian’s mom’s kitchen, his mother, Emmy, is still a pretty important part of the company.

 As co-owners and cocoa suppliers, the 85,000 farmers from the Kuapa Kokoo cooperative in Ghana get “a share in the profits, a say in the company, and a voice in the global marketplace.”
 Positioning itself as a competitor in the mainstream chocolate market (as opposed to niche fair-trade markets), Divine Chocolate’s mission is to prove that it’s possible to achieve scale while maintaining the sustainable and ethical core of its business.